conda-forge/blog/posts/2020-12-22-year-in-review.rst

 ----

-We know this year has been extremely difficult for so many of our community members.
-Further, our growth and expanded feature set would not have been possible without the active participation and support of our community. **Thank you everyone so much for the work you put into** ``conda-forge`` **this year, making it the wonderful, community-led resource it is.**
+We know that this year has been extremely difficult for so many of our community members and that the fantastic success of ``conda-forge`` would not have been possible without the active participation and support of our community. **Thank you everyone so much for the work you put into** ``conda-forge`` **this year, making it the wonderful, community-led resource that it is.**

-We wish everyone a happy, healthy, equitable, and peaceful new year!
+We wish everyone a happy, healthy, and peaceful new year!